techiev2/emcache/README.md

 The inSink parameter to the constructor provides a datasource to initialise the cache.
 This is a function that returns a data object that initialises the cache, like a redis hash.

-If not provided, MCache uses a `caches` file at the local path as a JSON serialised source.
+If not provided, EmCache uses a `caches` file at the local path as a JSON serialised source.
 ```javascript
   const { createClient } = require('redis');
   const client = createClient()